About the scheme

 The existing watercourse will be moved further away from the road and the failing concrete retaining wall is to be replaced with an engineered embankment to support the carriageway.
 This will allow the road to be widened and kerbed, especially on the bend at Hill Farm.

 The existing culvert at Hill Farm will be extended and the other one replaced with a larger pipe, that will allow a greater volume of water to flow down the stream.
 This will reduce the amount of flooding of the road.

 What is involved and how it may affect you

-A diversion route will be in place during the closure of Sudbury Road, the route can be seen below.
+A signed diversion route will be in place using the following roads: Sudbury Road, Church Street, Hedingham Road, Church Road, The Street and vice versa.
+The route can be seen in the documents section below.

 Please note that the work programme may be subject to change if works are affected by poor weather (heavy rainfall etc.) or if unexpected issues arise.

 We will share the latest information about the works and progress updates on this webpage as the scheme progresses.

 For details about other roadworks in the area please visit: One.Network or the @essexhighways twitter feed.